A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Results

+In the upper panel of Fig. \ref{mollview}, an inner region of the halo is shown (sources between 30 and 60 kpc from the galactic centre).
+It can be noted that both the wake and the collective do not correspond to either the Pisces or the Virgo overdensities.
+In previous works \citep{Belokurov:2019,Conroy:2021}, it was noticed that there exists a subregion produced by the Magellanic Clouds called the Pisces Plume.
+The southern overdensity that we identified as the wake does not fall within this region.

+On the other hand, in the lower panel, we plot the outer region of the halo, between 60 and 100 kpc, a region studied by \citet{Belokurov:2019} and \citet{Conroy:2021}.
+Once again, the collective does not belong to the Virgo overdensity.
+Nevertheless, the global response could be truncated due to the masking of the galactic plane and the Sagittarius stream.
+However, part of the wake lies on the edge of the Pisces overdensity, and the maximum of the wake is indeed located in the Pisces Plume.
+Additionally, it has been verified that none of the catalogued points belonging to the Magellanic Stellar Stream \citep{Chandra:2023a} are found in our dataset.

 Comparing our results with the ones obtained by \citet{Conroy:2021}, we observe some slight differences in the locations of the overdensities.
 Specifically, our sample's maximum southern overdensity is slightly displaced further north.
 Similarly, the maximum northern overdensity in our sample is slightly shifted towards the south and east.
-In particular, we have compared only our K-Giant sample results with the final public catalogue developed by \citet{Conroy:2021}, the coordinates of the maximum overdensities of the local wake and the collective response for our data set are ($l=54^{\circ}$, $b=-25^{\circ}$) and ($l=276^{\circ}$, $b=22^{\circ}$) respectively, meanwhile for Conroy's data are approximated ($l=49^{\circ}$, $b=-54^{\circ}$) and ($l=326^{\circ}$, $b=54^{\circ}$).
-Our definition of the local wake is larger than the one proposed by \citet{Conroy:2021}, and the ratio between the counts per pixel of the wake and the counts per pixel of the collective response at each maximum is 1.25 for our data and 1.33 for Conroy's data-set.
-However, when we compared our map with the simulations presented in \citet{Conroy:2021}, we observed quite an agreement regarding the positions of the overdensities.
+In particular, we have also compared only our K-giant sample results with the final public catalogue developed by \citet{Conroy:2021}.
+The coordinates of the maximum overdensities of the local wake and the collective response for our dataset are ($l=52^{\circ}$, $b=-24^{\circ}$) and ($l=275^{\circ}$, $b=25^{\circ}$), respectively; meanwhile, for Conroy's data they are approximately ($l=49^{\circ}$, $b=-54^{\circ}$) for the wake and ($l=326^{\circ}$, $b=54^{\circ}$) for the collective.
+Our definition of the local wake is larger than the one proposed by \citet{Conroy:2021}, and the ratio between the counts per pixel of the wake and the counts per pixel of the collective response at each maximum is 1.5 for our data and 1.33 for Conroy's data-set.
+However, if we consider only K giants located within $60<R_{gal}<100$ kpc, we successfully replicated the wake's position, with its peak occurring at $l=57^{\circ}$, $b=-51^{\circ}$.
+Moreover, when we compare our map with the simulations presented in \citet{Conroy:2021}, we observe quite an agreement regarding the positions of the overdensities.